Existence and uniqueness of solution of the differential equation describing the TASEP-LK coupled transport process: Introduction

-Inspired by the idea used to study a diffusive logistic equation originating from population models in disrupted environments \cite{Lam2016,SkellamBiometrika1951,CantrellProceedings1989,CantrellSIAM1991,CantrellJoMB1991,LustscherTheoretical2007}, we analyze Eq. (\ref{ellipticequationintroduction}) by the method of upper and lower solution \cite{Du2006}.
-The uniqueness of steady-state solution is obtained by the comparison principle for divergence form operator \cite{TrudingerArchive1974,Gilbarg2001}.
-The nonlinear part of Eq. (\ref{continuumlimitintroduction}) has divergence form, so {\bf Proposition 7.3.6} in \cite{Lunardi1995} promises the global existence and uniqueness of its solution.
-The global attractivity is proved by Theorem 3.1 in \cite{Smith1995} since Eq. (\ref{continuumlimitintroduction}) is a monotone dynamical system with a unique steady state.
+Inspired by the idea used to study a diffusive logistic equation originating from population models in disrupted environments \cite{Lam2016,SkellamBiometrika1951,CantrellProceedings1989,CantrellSIAM1991,CantrellJoMB1991,LustscherTheoretical2007}, we prove the existence and phase diagram of the solution of Eq. \eqref{ellipticequationintroduction} by the method of upper and lower solution \cite{Du2006}.
+The uniqueness of the solution of Eq. \eqref{ellipticequationintroduction} is obtained by the comparison principle for divergence form operator \cite{TrudingerArchive1974,Gilbarg2001}.
+The nonlinear part of Eq. \eqref{continuumlimitintroduction} has divergence form, so {\bf Proposition 7.3.6} in \cite{Lunardi1995} promises the global existence and uniqueness of its solution.
+The global attractivity is proved by Theorem 3.1 in \cite{Smith1995} since Eq. \eqref{continuumlimitintroduction} is a monotone dynamical system with a unique steady state.